nlbdev/nordic-epub3-dtbook-migrator/README.md

 ```

-### As a docker image:
+### Docker images:

-- commits tagged with a version are built and tagged automatically
+Commits tagged with a version are built and tagged automatically on Docker Hub.
+The tag is created automatically by `mvn release:prepare`, and when you push the git tag to Github with `git push origin vX.X.X`, a webhook will tell Docker Hub to build a new image.

-- the tip of the master branch is built as `:latest`
+All commits on the master branch will be built on Docker Hub.
+The latest commit will be available as `:latest`.

 ## References